solenedel/ReactJS-notes/Firebase-with-react.md

 };
 ```

+NOTE: is it ok to expose the api key???

 initializeApp is the function we call to create the connection.
 It takes the firebaseConfig object as a parameter.

 `const app = initializeApp(firebaseConfig)`